mokolodi1/myvisaangel/README.md

 # helpful if you have to go back and change stuff!
 # Good commit messages are less than 50 characters, so be
 # descriptive but not verbose.
-git commit -m "fixed incorrect salary information"
+git commit -m "fixed incorrect salary information for Algerians"

 # Get the latest code from GitHub
 # You might get a scary message that you need to merge.
 If